bucs110fall2023/final-project-over-21/README.md

 ## Known Bugs and Incomplete Parts
-The menu overlaps the personality info that is displayed.
+The menu overlaps the personality info that is displayed - FIXED!

 ## References